 Internet and Interactive Digital Media Design combines the study of web design, Internet technologies, digital animation, graphics, and computer programming with written and oral communication skills, graphic arts, and business knowledge to prepare students for careers in information technology, entrepreneurial opportunities, or transfer to a bachelor’s degree.
-Students who complete the required coursework earn the Associate of Applied Science degree.
+Students who complete the required coursework earn the Associate of Applied Business degree.

 Second, students study writing, statistics, public speaking, and art to foster skills vital for career or continued educational advancement.
-Students learn to express critical ideas both written and verbally in a logical and conscience manner so their creativity can effectively contribute to their further success.
+Students learn to express critical ideas both written and verbally in a logical and concise manner so their creativity can effectively contribute to their further success.
 Finally, students choose from a variety of electives based upon their interests and desired goals.

-3. Create original and edit existing digital images, graphics, publications, animations, and other digital media applications using industry standard tools and apply fundamental theoretical knowledge necessary for digital media professionals.
+• Create original and edit existing digital images, graphics, publications, animations, and other digital media applications using industry standard tools and apply fundamental theoretical knowledge necessary for digital media professionals.

-4. Write original and edit existing programs and scripts in languages commonly used in digital media at a professional level.
+• Write original and edit existing programs and scripts in languages commonly used in digital media at a professional level.

 To achieve these outcomes, most courses in the program of study combine theoretical concepts with hands-on, project-based learning.
-Student must demonstrate a high-level of competency in each area to gain an edge in the highly competitive field of Internet and Interactive Digital Media.
+Student must demonstrate a high level of competency in each area to gain an edge in the highly competitive field of Internet and Interactive Digital Media.

-In addition to transfer opportunities, graduates are prepared for careers as web developers, web programmers, Internet/intranet application developer, independent designer or programmer, freelance digital artist, positions in advertising, graphic design and layout, instructional design, or as an assistant at regional software/game development companies.
+In addition to transfer opportunities, graduates are prepared for careers as web developers, web programmers, Internet/Intranet application developer, independent designer or programmer, freelance digital artist, positions in advertising, graphic design and layout, instructional design, or as an assistant at regional software/game development companies.

 Internet and Interactive Digital Media Design Course Grid (AAB)